- Why Research

-Seeking to advance new drugs and drug combinations to clinical trials to benefit patients with breast cancer.
+- Seeking to advance new drugs and drug combinations to benefit patients with breast cancer.

-Sophisticated laboratory models are employed to test several immunotherapeutics both alone and in combination with targeted therapy.
+- Sophisticated laboratory models are employed to test combinations of targeted and immune-based drugs.

-These laboratory models have accelerated new treatments to clinical trials and current studies could deliver effective immunotherapy-based treatments to breast cancer patients.
+- These studies could deliver effective immunotherapy-based treatments to breast cancer patients.

 The key to truly personalized medicine is in understanding the tumor within the context of the individual.
 For example, a tumor that has a mutated gene does not behave the same way in every woman.
 Its behavior is influenced by the genetic make-up of the individual.

-Dr. Mills and colleagues have established a series of preclinical models of breast cancer.
+Dr. Mills and colleagues have established a series of preclinical models of breast cancer that are derived from a patient’s own tumor.
 These models allow exploration of the exciting new area of immunotherapy and particularly of combination therapies.
 They are also tools for preclinical validation of existing drugs to identify mechanisms of resistance and biomarkers of response.